Criminal Law and Procedure on the California Bar Exam

 Below we list a few important Criminal Procedure terms.
 This is not a complete list.
 Rather, we hope it inspires you to make your own list of important legal terms, especially if you did not take Criminal Procedure in law school.

 - Fifth Amendment Miranda rights attach upon a custodial interrogation.

 - To invoke the right to remain silent, the invocation must be explicit, unambiguous, and unequivocal.

 - The Fourth Amendment attaches when there is a reasonable expectation of privacy.

-- The Fourth Amendment requires probable cause.
+- Generally, a search or seizure under the Fourth Amendment requires probable cause.

-- For a Terry frisk, the officer needs a reasonable belief that the suspect is armed and dangerous.
+- For a Terry frisk, the police officer needs a reasonable belief that the suspect is armed and dangerous.

 Good luck studying for the California Bar Exam!

 Go to the next topic, Chapter 11: Evidence.